 Here’s a list (to remind you about some of them):

 - Watermelon.
 It’s my favorite.
 I try to eat at least a small/medium-sized watermelon every afternoon before lunch.
-I mean, look at that red, juicy, delicious pulp!
+I mean, how can you resist that red, juicy, delicious pulp.

 Rest in Shade (Take a Break)

 Maybe your job requires you to travel a lot in the Sun.